selimslab/selimslab.github.io/HOME/_essais/teamwork-in-art-of-war.md

 Everyone in team should share the goal

-Highly trained and talented generals

-General should be autonomus in military decisions
+Highly trained and talented generals, autonomus in military decisions

-Consistency and certainty in reward and punishment
+Discipline, consistency, and certainty in reward and punishment

-Discipline

 Obeyable orders

-Right man in right place
+Right person in right place

 Harmony in team